4th House In Astrology

 Saturn in 4th House:

-This is the house of the family, and here we find that Saturn does have a rather restrictive influence, with this person being perhaps a stickler for discipline and placing an over-emphasis on achievement of family members.
+This is the house of the family, and here we find that Saturn does have a rather restrictive influence, with this person being perhaps a stickler for discipline and placing an over-emphasis on the achievement of family members.
 At its best, this placing encourages a stable, enduring family background.
 At its worst, it could indicate a cold, unemotional household.

 - Not easy to express feelings.

-- Takes time getting to know people.
+- Takes time to get to know people.

 - Loyal and devoted.